Listen to this story

 Lysenko kept promising that his new theory of heredity would dramatically increase Soviet crop production.
 But his increase never came.
 Stalin never asked other scientists whether Lysenko might be wrong.
 Instead, he continued to support Lysenko for years, damaging the Soviet agricultural economy in the process.
 This fiasco unfolded even as scientists in other countries were relying on genetics to develop new varieties of crops that would dramatically improve yields.

 Meanwhile, Lysenko ratcheted up his attacks even more.
 In 1948, three thousand geneticists were fired at one shot.
 Their laboratory stocks of fruit flies — the best tools at the time to understand animal genes — were destroyed.
-One of scientist shot himself in the head.
+One of the scientists shot himself in the head.
 When another scientist wrote a 200-page review of all the harm Lysenko was doing to biology, he was sent to a gulag for seven years.

 How did Soviet newspapers respond to these events?
 They ran cartoons showing geneticists wearing the white hoods of the KKK.